-Zero Carbon Haddenham have a handheld FLUKE Thermal Imaging Scanner available for loan to Haddenham village residents.
-This device is like a camera which takes special infra-red pictures which can be used to reveal any hotspots caused by poor insulation where heat is escaping from the walls, roof, windows or doors of a property.
+Zero Carbon Haddenham have a handheld FLIR Thermal Imaging Scanner available for loan to Haddenham village residents.
+This device is a camera which takes special infra-red pictures which can be used to reveal any hotspots caused by poor insulation where heat is escaping from the walls, roof, windows or doors of a property.
 This page contains all the information you need to get the most out of your loan.
 Below are Instructions, videos showing the use of the scanner, FLUKE’s training video, frequently asked questions and some sample images

 Instructions & Quick Guide